Name

 Why I Love TpT

-The district where I started teaching didn’t have a set curriculum, which can be a blessing and a curse, but as a new teacher, I was completely overwhelmed with creating new lesson plans.
-During my first year, I would write lesson plans until 9 pm every school night.
-Then I discovered TpT and hallelujah, I was saved!
-Not only was TpT a huge time-saver, but I was able to teach with confidence because the resources were created by verteran teachers.
-After a few years, I started making my own resources and taught myself graphic design.
+The district where I started teaching didn’t have a set curriculum, and as a new teacher, I was completely overwhelmed with creating new lesson plans.
+During my first year, I would write lesson plans late into the evening every school night.
+Then, I discovered TpT and it was a gamechanger!
+I was able to teach with confidence because the resources were created by verteran teachers.
+After several years, I started making my own resources and graphics.
 The creativity involved with making/using TpT resources completely energized me as well as my students.
 Win-win!

 Music Teacher Quick Tip